Nature areas overview

 The Seal Bay Nature Area is found in the heart of Cape St Francis village lying about half-way along Da Gama Rd, between Drake Place & Shearwater roads and extends down to the sea.

-St Francis region is mixture of fynbos and subtropical thicket plants – hence its name: St Francis Dune Fynbos-Thicket Mosaic.
+The vegetation of the St Francis region comprises a mixture of fynbos and subtropical thicket plants – hence its name: St Francis Dune Fynbos-Thicket Mosaic.
 It grows on coastal dune sands from beyond Oyster Bay in the west, to Cape Receife at Gqeberha (Port Elizabeth) in the east.
-The vegetation of the coastal dunes of the Greater St Francis area has the highest possible conservation status owing to the high levels of endemic biodiversity, and the threats this biodiversity faces from urban expansion and alien plant invasions.
-For these reasons, three biodiversity sector plans, namely Eastern Cape Bioregional Plan, Eastern Cape Parks and Tourism protected area expansion strategy, and the Garden Route Initiative list our veld as a Critical Biodiversity Area.
-This means that no further habitat loss will be tolerated without detailed plans to mitigate the impacts.
+It is classified as a Critical Biodiversity Area (CBA) owing to its high numbers of endemic species (growing nowhere else) and threats from urban expansion and alien plant invasions.
+As a CBA, no further habitat loss is allowed without detailed plans to mitigate the impacts.

 The soils are sandy and alkaline, owing to the high content of shell particles.

 Thicket plants are also more nutritious than fynbos shrubs to browsing animals such as bushbuck.
-Therefore, many thicket shrubs are armed with vicious spines that slow down the rate at which their leaves and stems are eaten.
+Many thicket shrubs have vicious spines to slow down herbivory.
 The nutritious foliage, along with the cool and dry conditions beneath the dense thicket canopy, contributes to the development of the organic-rich soils of the thicket floor (so called black or bush soil).